CMichael82/TrainTimes/README.md

 Create a train schedule application that incorporates Firebase to host arrival and departure data.
 Retrieve and manipulate this information with Moment.js.
 The website will provide up-to-date information about various trains, namely their arrival times and how many minutes remain until they arrive at their station.

 ### Technologies Used:
-HTML, Bootstrap, CSS, JavaScript, JQuery, and Firebase
+HTML, Bootstrap, CSS, JavaScript, JQuery, Firebase, and Moment.js

 ### Built Using:
 Visual Code